Xmxxb/HyperRDP/README.md

 * Adds a new user account for hidden interaction (remotedesktop password: remotedesktop)
 * Patches c:\Windows\System32\termsrv.dll to allow multiple simultaneous connections
 * Starts RDP services

+# To do
+* Port forwarding
+* Fix patch
+* Find out what actually starts and allows inbound connections besides the services

 # Usage
 Compile this and start it as an administrator